Common Types of PayPal Chargeback Scams

 - Do not accept PayPal “gift” payments.

 You learn from experience, yours and others.
-When dealing with PayPal chargebacks it is important to keep your instincts sharp.
+Take it from the folks at a leading chargeback mitigation company: When dealing with PayPal chargebacks it is important to keep your instincts sharp.
 If you are experiencing regular problems with chargebacks on PayPal or with any other payment service provider, contact Acrocharge for more help.